microsoft/playwright/docs/src/api/class-locatorassertions.md

 # class: LocatorAssertions
 * since: v1.17

 The [LocatorAssertions] class provides assertion methods that can be used to make assertions about the [Locator] state in the tests.
-A new instance of [LocatorAssertions] is created by calling [`method: PlaywrightAssertions.expectLocator`]:

 ```js
 import { test, expect } from '@playwright/test';